diodesign/diosix/docs/run.md

 # Run Diosix

-This page describes how to boot and run Diosix in emulation or on physical hardware, configure custom targets, and control emulator execution.
+This page describes how to boot Diosix in emulation or on physical hardware, configure custom targets, and control emulator execution.

-When Diosix runs, it boots a trusted guest Virtual Machine (VM) called the Root VM, which launches and manages additional guest VMs.
+When Diosix runs, it starts an included trusted guest virtual machine (VM) called the Root VM.
+The Root VM then launches and manages additional guest VMs.
 You can interact with the Root VM and guest VMs via the serial console to run programs, and configure and monitor the system.

 ---

 ## System requirements

-To run Diosix, you must first compile the hypervisor and its Root VM.
-While you can build and run the system in a single step using the wrapper script commands described in this document, your build host machine must still meet all the compilation prerequisites.
-For details on build toolchains, host packages, and Docker container configurations, see [Build Diosix](build.md).

-### Target system requirements

-To execute the compiled hypervisor, the physical or emulated target system must meet the following hardware requirements:
+The target system must meet the following hardware requirements:

 * One or more 64-bit RVA20 RV64GC RISC-V processor cores.
 * Support for either the RISC-V Hypervisor (H) extension or Physical Memory Protection (PMP).
-* For QEMU-emulated runs, version 10.1.5 or later of the QEMU emulator.
+* For QEMU-emulated runs, we recommend version 10.1.5 or later of the QEMU emulator.
+  Earlier versions, such as 6.2, should suffice.

 ---